Foundations of geometric approximate group theory: Hyperbolic approximate groups of asymptotic dimension 1

 \begin{remark} If $\Gamma$ is a non-elementary hyperbolic group of asymptotic dimension $1$, then it follows from Theorem \ref{Asdim1Case} that $\Gamma$ quasi-acts geometrically on a locally finite bushy simplicial tree with uniformly bounded valences.
 By the celebrated QI rigidity theorem of Mosher--Sageev--Whyte \cite{MSW}, this qiqac is in fact quasi-conjugate to an isometric action on a (possibly different) locally finite bushy simplicial tree with uniformly bounded valences.
 This shows that every non-elementary hyperbolic group has asymptotic dimension $1$ if and only if it admits a geometric isometric action on a locally finite bushy simplicial tree with uniformly bounded valences.

-In the approximate group case, we only obtain a geometric qiqac, and it is unclear to us whether it is quasi-conjugate to an actual isometric action on a tree. \end{remark}
+In the approximate group case, we only obtain a geometric qiqac, and it is unclear to us whether it is quasi-conjugate to an actual isometric action on a tree. \end{remark} We record three immediate consequences of Theorem \ref{Asdim1Case}: \begin{corollary} Let $(\Lambda, \Lambda^\infty)$ be a non-elementary hyperbolic approximate group of asymptotic dimension $1$ without fixpoints at infinity.
+Then any apogee for $\Lambda$ has infinitely many ends. \end{corollary} \begin{corollary} Every non-elementary hyperbolic approximate group of asymptotic dimension $1$ is quasi-isometric to a finitely-generated group. \end{corollary} \begin{corollary} Let $(\Lambda, \Lambda^\infty)$ be a non-elementary hyperbolic approximate group of asymptotic dimension $1$ without fixpoints at infinity.
+Then $\Lambda$ has exponential internal growth. \end{corollary} Corollary \ref{ExponentialGrowth0} will be generalized to hyperbolic approximate groups of higher asymptotic dimension in the next section.